elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 Console.WriteLine(drawer[6]);
 ```

-What happens if we try to access a negative index or one that is greater than the size of the array minus 1?
+What happens if we try to access a negative index or one that is greater than the size of the "array minus 1"?

 ```text
 Run-time exception (line ??): Index was outside the bounds of the array.